datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 example (you'll want to open a second receiver window, or run this in the command window)::

-  examples/printer --host localhost --port 5683 //localhost/display2
+  examples/printer --port 5683 //localhost/display2
-  examples/fanout --host localhost --port 5683 //localhost/fan //localhost/display //localhost/display2
+  examples/fanout --port 5684 //localhost/fan //localhost/display //localhost/display2

 Here, we're registering an address of ``localhost/fan`` and telling ``fanout`` to send any messages it receives to ``localhost/display``